Ph.D., University of Iowa (2013)

 Peer-Reviewed Journal Articles

-- Buss, A. T. and Spencer, J. P. (in press).
+- Buss, A. T. & Spencer, J. P. (2014).
 The emergent executive: A dynamic field theory of the development of executive function.
-Monographs of the Society for Research in Child Development.
+Monographs of the Society for Research in Child Development, 79(2).

 - Buss, A. T., Fox, N., Boas, D. A., & Spencer, J. P. (2014).
 Probing the early development of visual working memory capacity with functional near-infrared spectroscopy.
 NeuroImage, 85, 314-325.

-- Buss, A. T., Wifall, T. & Hazeltine, E. (in press).
-The behavioral and neural dynamics of cognitive flexibility.
+- Buss, A. T., Wifall, T. & Hazeltine, E. (2016).
+The emergence of higher-level cognitive flexibility: Dynamic field theory and executive function.
 In J. P. Spencer and G. S. Schöner (Eds.), Dynamic Thinking—A Primer on Dynamic Field Theory.
-Oxford University Press: New York, NY.
+Oxford University Press: New York, NY, (pp. 327-352).